-The grade I is given only in cases of prolonged illness and emergencies and indicates that all requirements in a course have not been met.
-In order for a student to receive the grade I, he/she must make the following arrangements with his/her professor and the office of adult studies prior to the end of the course.
+The grade I is given at the discretion of the instructor and only in case of a prolonged illness or other emergency and indicates that all requirements in a course have not been met.
+In order for students to receive the grade I, they must have made satisfactory progress in the course up to the point of illness or emergency.
+The grade I cannot be given prior to the last day to drop a course without an F. Students receiving the grade I should make the following arrangements with their professors and the registrar's office before the end of the semester:

-The student (or one representing the student) must obtain the incomplete request form from the adult studies office.
-In filling out this form, the student and his/her professor agree upon the date(s) of completion for all work.
-Should the student fail to complete the required work within three months, the grade I will automatically be changed to a grade of F by the office of the registrar.
+The student (or one representing the student) must obtain the incomplete request form from the registrar's office of the director of student services.
+In filling out this form, students and their professors agree upon the dates of completion for all work.
+Should a student fail to complete the required work within 30 days, the grade I will automatically be changed to a grade of F by the office of the registrar.